Trump says U.S. not necessarily bound by 'one China' policy

 Economists, including those at the International Monetary Fund, have widely viewed China's efforts to prop up the yuan's value over the past year as evidence that Beijing is no longer keeping its currency artificially low to make Chinese exports cheap.

+Wang Yiwei, an international relations professor at Beijing's elite Renmin University, said Trump was possibly using the Taiwan issue to try and strike a bargain with the United States over trade.

+"He wants to get the best possible trade deal with China he can so that he can boost the U.S. economy," Wang said.

-Some U.S. analysts warned that Trump's plans for a tougher policy on China could backfire if pressed too far.
+Some U.S. analysts warned that Trump could provoke a military confrontation if he presses the Taiwan issue too far.

-"I am perturbed at several levels.
-First, Trump is president-elect, not president, yet his comments very overtly challenge existing U.S. policy," said Jonathan Pollack, an expert on U.S.-China relations at the Brookings Institution think tank.

-"His words thus have ample consequence, but he seems essentially oblivious to their potential implications and downside risks," Pollack said.
+"China is more likely to let the whole relationship with the United States deteriorate in order to show its resolve on the Taiwan issue," said Jessica Chen Weiss, an associate professor of government at Cornell University and an expert in Chinese nationalism.

+"When the decision to end a decades-long practice is made with so little warning and clear communication, it raises the likelihood of misunderstanding and miscalculation and sets the stage for a crisis between the United States and China over Taiwan," Chen Weiss said.

 Mike Green, a former top adviser on Asia to former President George W. Bush, said ending the "one China" policy would be a mistake because it would throw the U.S.-China relationship into turmoil and jeopardize Beijing's cooperation on issues such as North Korea.

-But Green, who is now with the CSIS think tank, said he does not believe that Trump intends to go that far and there was "logic to serving Beijing notice that he will not be dictated to on issues like Taiwan."
+But Green, who is now with the CSIS think tank, said he did not believe that Trump intended to go that far and there was "logic to serving Beijing notice that he will not be dictated to on issues like Taiwan."

+"President Obama was too accommodating to Beijing early on and it reduced his leverage as China asserted itself on issues like the East and South China Seas later," Green said.

 On Sunday, China's top diplomat, State Councilor Yang Jiechi was traveling to U.S. neighbor Mexico, according to the official news agency Xinhua, but Mexican officials could not offer details.